collectionsasdata/part2whole/cfp.md

     - from the library administrator addressing how this project will benefit their institution and how library team members will be supported in accomplishing their tasks

-    - from the Project Lead describing how the project will be organized
+    - from the project Lead describing how the project will be organized

     - from the disciplinary faculty member addressing how the data produced by this project will support the advance of research